-In the controlled Phase 3 epilepsy clinical trials, 16% and 18% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg/day, respectively, reported somnolence compared to 7% of placebo patients.
-In the controlled Phase 3 epilepsy clinical trials, 12% and 15% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg/day, respectively, reported fatigue-related events compared to 5% of placebo patients.
-Somnolence or fatigue-related events led to discontinuation in 2% of perampanel-treated patients and 0.5% of placebo-treated patients.
-Elderly patients had an increased risk of these adverse reactions compared to younger adults and adolescents.
+In the controlled partial-onset seizure clinical trials, 16% and 18% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg per day, respectively, reported somnolence compared to 7% of placebo patients.
+In the controlled partial-onset seizure clinical trials, 12% and 15% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg per day, respectively, reported fatigue-related events compared to 5% of placebo patients.
+Somnolence or fatigue-related events led to discontinuation in 2% of FYCOMPA-treated patients and 0.5% of placebo-treated patients.
+Elderly patients had an increased risk of these adverse reactions compared to younger adults and pediatric patients.

 Prescribers should advise patients against engaging in hazardous activities requiring mental alertness, such as operating motor vehicles or dangerous machinery, until the effect of FYCOMPA is known.

 An increased risk of falls, in some cases leading to serious injuries including head injuries and bone fracture, occurred in patients being treated with FYCOMPA (with and without concurrent seizures).
-In the controlled Phase 3 epilepsy clinical trials, falls were reported in 5% and 10% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg/day, respectively, compared to 3% of placebo-treated patients.
+In the controlled partial-onset seizure clinical trials, falls were reported in 5% and 10% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg per day, respectively, compared to 3% of placebo-treated patients.
 Falls were reported as serious and led to discontinuation more frequently in FYCOMPA-treated patients than placebo-treated patients.
-Elderly patients had an increased risk of falls compared to younger adults and adolescents.
+Elderly patients had an increased risk of falls compared to younger adults and pediatric patients.

-There is the potential of increased seizure frequency in patients with seizure disorders when anti-epileptic drugs are withdrawn abruptly.
+There is the potential of increased seizure frequency in patients with seizure disorders when antiepileptic drugs are withdrawn abruptly.
 FYCOMPA has a half-life of approximately 105 hours so that even after abrupt cessation, blood levels fall gradually.
-In anti-epileptic clinical trials FYCOMPA was withdrawn without down-titration.
+In epilepsy clinical trials FYCOMPA was withdrawn without down-titration.
 Although a small number of patients exhibited seizures following discontinuation, the data were not sufficient to allow any recommendations regarding appropriate withdrawal regimens.
-A gradual withdrawal is generally recommended with anti-epileptic drugs, but if withdrawal is a response to adverse events, prompt withdrawal can be considered.
+A gradual withdrawal is generally recommended with antiepileptic drugs, but if withdrawal is a response to adverse events, prompt withdrawal can be considered.

 Patient Counseling Information